kate-kholyavkina/portfolio-kholyavkina/README.md

 --------
 - beautiful mountains parallax effect (on Homepage, desktop)
 - cool flip effect - Authorization page
-- preloader
+- preloader - All pages
 - animated slider - Portfolio page
-- form with interesting blur effect
+- form with interesting blur effect - Portfolio page
-- My skills: svg animation
+- My skills: svg animation - About me page
-- yummy animation
+- tiny yummy main menu animation - All pages
+- scrollspy - Blog page

+All of this is fully responsive
-And all of that features is my own pure js+jquery code, with no more special plugins.
+And all of the features are my own pure js+jquery code, I didnt use any special plugins.

 How to open this project on your computer